chey/node-xymon/README.md

 xymon --help
 ```

-`cp .env.example .env` and update `.env` if your Xymon daemon is running somewhere other than `localhost:1984`.
+`cp .env.example .env` and change `.env` if your Xymon daemon is running somewhere other than `localhost:1984`.

 ### Docker
 ```